Does your child wet the bed?

 2. Setting Moisture Alarms

-These are available as battery-operated devices that connect to a moisture-sensitive pad on the bedding or pajamas of your child.
-Upon sensing wetness, the alarm will go off.
+These are available as battery-operated devices that connect to a moisture-sensitive pad on the bedding or pyjamas of your child.
+Upon sensing wetness, the alarm tends to go off.
+This bedwetting treatment is useful when the focus is on long-term results.

 What Medications Will Help My Child’s Bedwetting Condition?

 - Medication to reduce nighttime production of Urine.
-DDAVP, is a medication that minimizes the production of urine at night.
+DDAVP is a medication that helps to minimise the production of urine at night.

 - Medication to calm your child’s bladder.
-If your kid has a smaller bladder, using an anticholinergic drug like oxybutynin can help in minimizing bladder contractions and improving bladder capacity.
-Consult Dr. Gursev for your child's bedwetting problem.
+If your kid has a smaller bladder, using an anticholinergic drug such as oxybutynin can help to minimise bladder contractions and improve bladder capacity.